PyLink/PyLink/docs/relay-quickstart.md

 - `/msg PyLink linkacl #channel deny goodnet`

 ### Adding channel descriptions
-Starting with 2.0, you can annotate your channels with a description to use in LINKED:
+Starting with PyLink 2.0, you can annotate your channels with a description to use in LINKED:

 To view the description for a channel:
 - `/msg PyLink chandesc #channel`